 The complexity of the audit directly impacts the legal fees charged for representation.
 For instance, examining the cost of goods sold and business expenses for small business owners can increase costs.

 Hourly rates for highly experienced tax attorneys in big-city firms can exceed $1,000, with total costs potentially reaching tens of thousands of dollars if a case goes to the U.S. Tax Court.
 Different fee structures exist based on geographical location, with flat fees ranging from $2,500 to $10,000.
+Taxpayers who cannot afford full representation may also look into low income taxpayer clinics or small business accounting support in Chicago for help with audit matters.

 Preventative Measures to Avoid Future Audits